birjj/powershell-script-helpers/TerminalUI/docs/New-UserChoiceItem.md

 ### EXAMPLE 1
 ```
 Get-UserChoice @(New-UserChoiceItem 'Foo')
-# will display the item as 'Foo', when chosen will return 'Foo'
+$ Will display the item as 'Foo', when chosen will return 'Foo'
 ```

 ### EXAMPLE 2
 ```
 Get-UserChoice @(New-UserChoiceItem -Value 'Foo' -Display 'Metasyntactic variable')
-# will display the item as 'Metasyntactic variable', when chosen will enter 'Foo'
+$ Will display the item as 'Metasyntactic variable', when chosen will enter 'Foo'
 ```

 ### EXAMPLE 3
 ```
 Get-UserInput @(New-UserChoiceItem 'Foo' 'Metasyntactic variable')
-# will display the item as 'Metasyntactic variable', when chosen will enter 'Foo'
+$ Will display the item as 'Metasyntactic variable', when chosen will enter 'Foo'
 ```

 ## PARAMETERS